grimme-lab/xtb_docs/source/crestcmd.rst

     Set up an example file in which the atoms in <atom list> shall be constrained.
     The file will be called ``.xcontrol.sample``.
 No calculations will be performed and the run is aborted after this sample is wirtten.

+-cbons REAL
+    Set up a constraint on all bonds (as detected in the input coordinates) where REAL is the force constant

 Options for the PROPERTY mode
 -----------------------------